-7. Conclusion
+5. Conclusion

 In our view, contemporary art has great potential to be a vehicle of conceptual self-discovery.
 Sometimes, as in the case of some conceptual art, the art itself has been a way of doing the philosophy of art.
-Most of the time, however, the influence of contemporary art has been, although vital and invigorating, less direct than this, providing us with stimulating and challenging examples with which to reflect upon our concepts of art, artistic value, artwork, authorship, and artistic medium.
+Most of the time, however, the influence of contemporary art has been, although vital and invigorating, less direct than this, providing us with stimulating and challenging examples with which to reflect upon our concepts of art, artwork, and artistic medium.
 We have tried to convey to readers some of the intellectual excitement that this has engendered, but we end by repeating a caveat we made in the introduction: it should not be assumed that the philosophical theorizing prompted by contemporary art is wholly, or even mostly, correct.
 We hope that what we have said here will help readers discover where the truth lies.

 Bibliography